This article follows after the Weapons Locker – Modern firearms – Chapter #1 – Handguns article.

 A pistol that can fire bursts was something of a dream weapon.
 Most engagements fought with handguns take place at very close range, are decided quickly, occur in poor visibility, and see the vast majority of the shots missing.

 Handgun experts soon designed techniques such as double-taps or 2+1 shooting, where the idea is to quickly pump several bullets into the opponent.
 Clearly a pistol that fired like a machinegun would be even better.

-Fictional gunfighters always were able to fire Burst-Capable Pistols accurately – using just one hand if needed — and the real weapons slowly caught up with that, becoming increasingly robust and easy to control.
+On the other hand, fictional gunfighters always were able to fire Burst-Capable Pistols accurately – using just one hand if needed.
+And the real-world weapons slowly caught up with that, becoming increasingly robust and easy to control.

 Extended Burst-Capable Pistol

-This admittedly clumsy term is a variant of the category above – but the weapon can be fitted with a rifle-like stock, has an extended barrel (or can be fitted with one, especially in fiction) and accepts extended magazines.
+This admittedly clumsy term is a variant of the category above.
+The weapon can be fitted with a rifle-like stock, has an extended barrel (or can be fitted with one, especially in fiction) and accepts extended magazines.

 In the real world this was done in order to make early burst-capable pistols controllable despite their terrible recoil.
 In fiction, these pistols do not have recoil issues – which means that the attachments are here to make a good thing even better.

 In stories this is normally a sleek professional’s weapon.
 The modular nature makes it look precise and technical, and the early weapons in this category were prestigious and highly sought-after.

 Thus, the stats below assume that the weapon is, somehow, always in the proper configuration.
 Stock and barrel for the long-distance shot, extended magazine and two-handed grip for close-quarter battle, pistol configuration when carried, etc..
 Such is the way of the professional.